ProtonMail/ios-mail/ProtonMail/Readme.txt

 !!!right now the share composer and normal conposer are same code but in two seperate files. everytime change each one should also change the other one.

+The Html edtor change to use framework then the code can't load the html file and js files when people touch those make sure in clude those resources in to main app copy bundle